 Although P2P is referred to only once on its entire website, TunnelBear supports torrenting on all of its servers.
 Some locations are better than others for such purposes, and you can ask the always friendly customer support team for recommendations.

-If you require assistance with the platform’s use or installation, the web-based support centre might put you on the right track.
+If you require assistance with the platform’s use or installation, the web-based support center might put you on the right track.
 Here you’ll find detailed support articles divided into categories based on the area of the service they cover, such as Getting Started, Billing & Payments, or Troubleshooting.

 To raise your concern to a higher level, you can contact the provider’s “Support Bears”, via the Contact page.
-There’s no live chat option, but there’s a bot which can narrow down your issue by asking pointed questions such as about the type of problem, your device’s OS, etc. after which your question can be directed to the human support.
+There’s no live chat option, but there’s a bot that can narrow down your issue by asking pointed questions such as about the type of problem, your device’s OS, etc. after which your question can be directed to the human support.

 TunnelBear could use some work in various areas (server count, platform support, unblocking VOD services, money-back guarantee) but it's exceptionally beginner-friendly and has made it its mission to prove to the world it’s fully devoted to users’ privacy.